How To Get Started as a Freelancer

 Personally, I take a soft-sell approach to setting rates.
 I like to speak with my clients and let them know that I’m a great fit for the work they need.
 Once I’ve established my knowledge and experience, I’ll let them know my rates.
 If they hesitate, then I’ll let them know that I might have some flexibility, but I’m also happy to refer them to a colleague with less experience that might be in their price range.
 I don’t get every job I want, but I get enough to keep me busy without selling myself short.

 Another option is a health share plan, which can be more affordable than a standard insurance policy.
 Health share plans are technically not insurance; they are cooperatives with members agreeing to share each other’s healthcare costs.
 They don’t cover pre-existing conditions, and there are other advantages and drawbacks worth studying before you make a decision.
-But after trying a high-deductible health insurance plan, I’ve switched to health share coverage.
+With all that in mind, I switched to health share coverage after trying a high-deductible health insurance plan.
+Again, pick what works best for you, your family and your lifestyle.

 Benefits such as a retirement program and other kinds of reimbursements are much more easily duplicated but at a cost.
 You should add up the value of each of the employer benefits that you’ll lose.
 Then, consider that value when making the decision to leave your job to become a full-time freelancer.